sdadia/Defi/README.md

 For Matic (POS), stake the token to earn block confirmation rewards

 ### Yield Farm (Liquidity Pool)
-Earn token of that farm and sell that token for matic/usdc
+Earn token of that farm and sell that token for matic/usdc and earn 0.3% on swapping fees
 * BoneSwap - earn token of bone and sell it for Matic/USDC
 * AutoFarm
 * PolyCat Finance